okayteakay/MAUD-Visualizer/README.md

 <h3 align="center">A visualization pipeline specifically made for visualizing ground truth and predictions on the Merger & Acquisition Understanding Dataset</h3>

+Follow steps for USAGE!
+After step 1, perform either step 2 or step 3 (not both).

+- **1. Generating MAUD .csv file**
+  - i.
+Clone this repository.
+  - ii.
+Download requirements: pip install fuzzywuzzy.
+  - iii.
+Run highlighted_path_finder.py using the command "python highlighted_path_finder.py --contract_idx CONTRACT_NUMBER_BETWEEN_0_AND_135"
+  - iv.
+This will generate a contract in the "generated_csv" folder.
+A few of them are already present in the folder.
+  - v.
+Download this generated csv and use it along with the HTML file for the conntract for visualization

-- RUN ON PUBLIC WEBSITE - [https://okayteakay.github.io/MAUD-Visualizer/](https://okayteakay.github.io/MAUD-Visualizer/)
+- **2. RUN ON PUBLIC WEBSITE** - [https://okayteakay.github.io/MAUD-Visualizer/](https://okayteakay.github.io/MAUD-Visualizer/)

-- OR RUN LOCALLY
+- **3. RUN LOCALLY**
-  - **1. Download and install XAMPP (Recommended)**
+  - i.
+Download and install XAMPP (Recommended)
-  - **2. Put the project folder “MAUD-Visualizer under “xampp/htdocs/”**
+  - ii.
+Put the project folder “MAUD-Visualizer under “xampp/htdocs/”
-  - **3. Open XAMPP Control Panel Start Apache service**
+  - iii.
+Open XAMPP Control Panel Start Apache service
-  - **4. Access [http://localhost/MAUD-Visualizer/](http://localhost/MAUD-Visualizer/) in Google Chrome to open the website.**
+  - iv.
+Access [http://localhost/MAUD-Visualizer/](http://localhost/MAUD-Visualizer/) in Google Chrome to open the website.

-- USAGE
-- **For now, use a contract .csv file from MarkupMnA, pass it through highlighted_path_finder.py, then input the .csv file.**

 - For queries, reach out at **tayyibah@nyu.edu**